Going to court as a witness if you're under 18

 The court will decide how you’ll give evidence but it’s important they know how you feel when they make their decision.

-You can discuss the options for giving evidence with the Witness Service volunteer who’s helping you.
+You can discuss the options for giving evidence with the person from the Witness Service who’s helping you.
 For example, you might want to:

 - give your evidence in a special way in the courtroom - for example from behind a screen so you can’t see the person accused of the crime